-Operation RSF provides support, accountability, and community to assist in the relief of the symptoms of PTSD through physical activity and exercise.
+Operation RSF provides support, accountability, and community to combat the symptoms of Post-Traumatic Stress through physical activity and exercise.
 We focus on building the support structure needed to maintain motivation, drive, and purpose through the initial difficult period while building routines that can be continued for a lifetime.

 Operation RSF’s vision is to develop programs that facilitate the use of physical activity to combat the symptoms of PTSD while assisting individuals to develop routines to go from a sedentary lifestyle to living an active lifestyle while also increasing their quality of life.
 Operation RSF plans to continue combating the stigma of mental health through the education of gyms, coaches, and athletes across the country and the world.

 Find a Partnering Gym/Coach

 How Does Operation RSF Work?